-Arturo Castro Got An Aura Reading & It Was Completely Spot-On
+I Joined Arturo Castro Of "Broad City" For An Aura Reading & It Was Scary Accurate

 Ever wonder what your favorite celeb is like without all the screaming fans and paparazzi shots?
 Have you ever dreamed of going to brunch, doing karaoke, or taking the latest trendy workout with your favorite star?
 In Elite Daily’s new feature, Take Me With You, we’re scouting out trendy, fun locations with celebs, hanging out with them IRL — just like we would our best friends.